Quantum-Accelerators/quacc/README.md

 1. Reduce the barrier for running complex, mixed-code workflows for molecules and materials across heterogeneous compute environments.

-2. Promote rapid workflow development and testing via modern workflow managers, such as [Covalent](https://github.com/AgnostiqHQ/covalent) and [Jobflow](https://github.com/materialsproject/jobflow).
+2. Promote rapid workflow development and testing via modern workflow managers, such as [Covalent](https://github.com/AgnostiqHQ/covalent).

 3. Enable a seamless interface with much of the software infrastructure powering the [Materials Project](https://materialsproject.org).